Object Map

 Set As: <Storage Name>[: <Value/ Method of Source Obj/ System Formula>[ : <Condition>]]

-where <Value/ Method/ System Formula> and <Condition> are evaluated with respect to source object context.
-If Value/ Method/ System Formula is not specified, then the system will check if the value of the same name exists in the source context, and if so, will copy that value to the storage.
+Where, <Value/ Method/ System Formula> and <Condition> are evaluated with respect to source object context.
+If Value/ Method/ System Formula is not specified, then the system check if the value of the same name exists in the source context or not.
+If it exists, it will copy that value to the storage.

 Example